Universities accused of being 'as exclusive as ever'

 "Posh students go to posh universities because they do better at school and less posh students to less posh universities because they do less well at school," Mr Bekhradnia said.

-"The hierarchy and its causes are well-known to students when making their choice of university."'Need to do better'
+"The hierarchy and its causes are well-known to students when making their choice of university."

 The Hepi director suggested Russell Group and 1994 Group universities, which he described as "the most research-intensive and prestigious", were "as socially exclusive as ever".